iocfinc/Scholarship-Udacity-DeepLearning/Scholarship-Logs.md

 In the example above, the endpoint is line `predictions = ml_model(input_user_data)`.
 In this case the the input interface for the endpoint is via the `input_user_data` argument.
 The model in this case is the `ml_model` function call.
 The output for the model, which is also part of the endpoint, is then going to be stored in `predictions`.
 In this case, the entire Python script is the application.

 Communication between the application, by extension the user, and the machine learning model will therefore be under the control of the endpoint since it acts as the interface between the two components.
 In this case the endpoint is considered as an Application Programming Interface (API).
 Note that APIs are not just about machine learning models, they can also used to process data, or do another task.
 The idea is that the API will take in the data, will do the operation inside that API and output the result of action back to the application.
 An easy way to think of an **API** is a set of rules that enable programs, the application and the model in this case, to communicate with each other.
 In this context, our API is using the Representational State Transfer, **REST*, architecture.
 REST provides a framework for the set of rules and constraints that must be adhered to for communication between the two programs.
-This REST API is one that uses HTTP Requests and responses to enable communcation between the application and the model through the endpoint.
+This REST API is one that uses HTTP Requests and responses to enable communication between the application and the model through the endpoint.

 The HTTP request sent from the application to the model (note that only the application can use the request) is composed of four parts: